philwonski/twplugins-hello-json-advanced/README.md

 2. Inside the new directory, install a local copy of TW5 with `git clone https://github.com/Jermolene/TiddlyWiki5.git TW5`.

-3. Now you can see the TW5 directory has two important folders: `editions` and `plugins`.
+3. Now you can see the TW5 directory has two important folders: `/editions` and `/plugins`.
 All we are doing is:
     1. Adding our own plugin code under plugins.
     2. Picking an edition, like `TW5/editions/empty`, and adding a quick reference to our plugin in the `tiddlywiki.info` file.
     3. Running a single command *in the TW5 folder* to build that particular edition with our plugin included, like `node ./tiddlywiki.js editions/empty --build index`... this will create a static html version of the wiki you can view and share.
 Find the static file in the the `output` folder under the edition you just built.